-Procedures: Employers should mail or otherwise deliver the authorization release to the RCS Deputy Director.
+Procedures: Employers should mail or otherwise deliver the authorization release to the RCS Human Resources Director.
 If the inquiry is determined to be in order, RCS will attempt to comply with the request and mail or otherwise deliver the information back to the requesting employer.
-When necessary, the Deputy Director will contact the applicant's RCS supervisor for information to which only the supervisor would be privy.
+When necessary, the Human Resources Director will contact the applicant's RCS supervisor for information to which only the supervisor would be privy.
 If an employer or former employee should contact a staff member regarding reference information, the staff member will explain our policy and procedure.

-HIRING: The Board of Directors will employ the Executive Director and the Executive Director will employ all other employees.
+Hiring: The Board of Directors will employ the Executive Director and the Executive Director will employ all other employees.
 Efforts will be made to hire all segments of the population including minorities and women for employment.
-Head Start requires additional procedures.
-Refer to the Addendum "Hiring and Firing of RCS Head Start Staff."

-ORIENTATION PROGRAM: During your first days of employment, you will participate in an orientation program coordinated and conducted by Human Resources and various members of your department, including your supervisor and others as deemed appropriate.
+Orientation Program: During your first days of employment, you will participate in an orientation program coordinated and conducted by Human Resources and various members of your department, including your supervisor and others as deemed appropriate.
 During this program, you will receive important information regarding the performance requirements of your position, basic RCS policies, your compensation and benefits programs, plus other information necessary to acquaint you with your job and RCS.
 You will also be asked to complete all necessary paperwork at that time.